SpotiScryers/SpotiScry/README.md

 ### Goals
 - Build a dataset of songs using Spotify's API
 - Identify the drivers of song popularity
-- Create a regression model to predict how popular a song will be that has an RMSE lower than the baseline
+- Create a regression model that predicts song popularity with an RMSE lower than the baseline

 ### Background
 What makes a song popular?
 According to Splinter News [here](https://splinternews.com/how-does-a-song-become-number-one-1793850261),